 DC-8 Airborne Science Laboratory

 NCAR-NASA Deep Convective Clouds and Chemistry thunderstorm stud NASA's Airborne Science Program and the National Suborbital Education and Research Center (NSERC) at the University of North Dakota jointly manage science operations of NASA's DC-8 Airborne Science Laboratory aircraft.
-Based at NASA's Science and Aircraft Integration Facility (SAIF), Palmdale, CA, the unique flying laboratory collects data for experiments in support of scientific projects serving the world's scientific community, including investigators from NASA and other federal, state, academic, and foreign institutions.
+Based at NASA Armstrong's Building 703 in Palmdale, CA, the unique flying laboratory collects data for experiments in support of scientific projects serving the world's scientific community, including investigators from NASA and other federal, state, academic, and foreign institutions.
 The DC-8 flies three primary missions - sensor development, satellite sensor verification, and basic research studies of the Earth's surface and atmosphere.

 Data gathered by the DC-8 at flight altitude and by remote sensing have been used for scientific studies in archeology, ecology, geography, hydrology, meteorology, oceanography, volcanology, atmospheric chemistry, soil science, and biology.

 Those interested in the DC-8's capability to accommodate instruments are encouraged to consult the 'DC-8 Experimenter's Handbook' (see below).
-The DC-8 is one of several aircraft based at the NASA Science and Aircraft Integration Facility that support NASA's Airborne Science Program .
+The DC-8 is one of several aircraft based at the NASA Armstrong's Building 703 that support NASA's Airborne Science Program .

 DC-8 Science-Specific Capabilities: